umr-marbec/datarmor-documentation/README.md

 # Conda environments

-Sometimes, you might need external tools that are not available on module.
+Sometimes, you might need external tools that are not available on modulse.
 One way to use these tools is to create your own [Conda](https://docs.conda.io/en/latest/) environments, which is possible on Datarmor (cf. [Conda sur Datarmor](https://domicile.ifremer.fr/intraric/Mon-IntraRIC/Calcul-et-donnees-scientifiques/Datarmor-Calcul-et-Donnees/Datarmor-calcul-et-programmes/Pour-aller-plus-loin/,DanaInfo=w3z.ifremer.fr,SSL+Conda-sur-Datarmor)).

 First, edit your `.cshrc` file (using `gedit $HOME/.cshrc &`) and add: